mondejar/create-image-dataset/README.md

 # create_dataset

-This program is intended to create image training datasets for machine and deep learnings aplications.
+This program is intended to create image training datasets for machine and deep learnings applications.

 Description
 -----------

-Given the input and output directory this code generates X random transforms for each image of the input directory.
+Given the input and output directory this code generates X random transformations for each image of the input directory.
 The patch size used is fixed to the same as the images at input directory.

 This code requires OpenCV!